galbiston/geosparql-jena/README.md

 </dependency>
 ```

-An HTTP server (SPARQL endpoint) using Apache Jena's Fuseki is available from the GeoSPARQL Fuseki project (https://github.com/galbiston/geosparql-fuseki).
+A HTTP server (SPARQL endpoint) using Apache Jena's Fuseki is available from the GeoSPARQL Fuseki project (https://github.com/galbiston/geosparql-fuseki).

 ### SPARQL Query Configuration
 Using the library for SPARQL querying requires one line of code.